txje/Unicycler/README.md

 <p align="center"><img src="misc/conservative_normal_bold.png" alt="Conservative, normal and bold" width="550"></p>

 In the above example, the conservative mode assembly is incomplete because some bridges fell below the quality threshold and were not applied.
 Its contigs, however, are extremely reliable.
-Normal mode nearly gives a complete assembly, but a couple of unmerged contigs remain.
+Normal mode nearly gave a complete assembly, but a couple of unmerged contigs remain.
 Bold mode completed the assembly, but since lower confidence regions were bridged and merged, there is a larger risk of error.